Melasma and Skin pigmentation, are skin conditions that some men and more commonly women, experience at some point in their lives.

 What can I expect from the treatment?

 The laser technology used by Bella Plastic Surgery works by breaking down the pigmentation within the deeper layers of the skin.
-There is typically no pain associated with this treatment—simply a warm feeling experienced during the treatment.
+There is typically very minimal discomfort associated with this treatment—often patients will experience a warm sensation in the treated area, during treatment.

 Once the skin pigment has been broken down into small particles, these are reabsorbed into the bloodstream and eliminated.
 In addition to breaking down the pigmentation, the blood vessels will also be treated by the laser device to reduce the underlying redness.